-If you want to use photos from the internet, look at one of the websites listed in the Library.
+If you want to use photos from the internet, look at one of the websites listed in Resources on Nature Journaling.
 These are collections for which the photographers have given their permission for their images to be used freely.

 4. “Only certain content can be included in a nature journal.”

 What can you include in your nature journal?
 The simple answer is anything you want.
 Your nature journal can be part of a notebook that you use for all purposes, including to-do lists, contact details, random thoughts, integrated into your personal diary.
 You get the idea.